littlehappy123456/IgnisFlux/README.md

 | `at_or_below_threshold_charge_current` | `22000000` | Limit (in μA) when battery ≤ threshold. |
 | `above_threshold_charge_current` | `1000000` | Limit (in μA) when battery > threshold. |

-> **Note**: The current limit is a logical constraint (software-level request) rather than a direct physical override.
+> **Note**: The current limit is a logical constraint.
+The actual physical current may not match
 > - Unit: Microamperes (μA).
-> - Range: 100000 to 22000000 (100mA to 22,000mA).
+> - Range: 100000 to 22000000 (100mA to 22000mA).
 > - Step: Must be a multiple of 100000 (e.g., 3000000 = 3000mA).
 ---